cyberark/idsec-sdk-golang/README.md

 SDK Usage
 =========
-As well as using the CLI, one can also develop under the idsec sdk using its API / class driven design
+One can develop using the idsec SDK using its API / class-driven design

-The same idea as the CLI applies here as well

 Let's say we want to generate a short lived password from the code

 To do so, we can use the following script:

 ```go
 package main